Import floor plans from IFC files

 Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

-The conversion workflow involves the following high level steps:
+The import workflow involves the following high level steps:

 5. Each step is described in the sections below.